 Predicting temperature-related illness

 Our results demonstrate the feasibility of machine learning modeling to predict temperature-related illness.
 Top-performing models can correctly categorize up to 85% of households (based on balanced accuracy) and identify up to 85% of households that reported temperature related illness (based on recall).
-However, these models generally have poor precision, around 5%, meaning that we assign more false positive classifications (classifying safe building as building with temperature related-illness).
-Given that temperature-related illness is generally underreportedproviding public health interventions to these households may still be worthwhile.
-Moreover, from a policy perspective it is more important to have a high recall so people that are in need are found.
-Having a low precision leads to a more expensive, and therefore less cost-effective, policy intervention.
+However, these models generally have poor precision, around 5%, meaning that we assign more false positive classifications (classifying reportedly unaffected households as households with temperature related-illness).
+Given that temperature-related illness is generally underreported (xxx) providing public health interventions to these households may still be worthwhile.
+Moreover, from a policy perspective it is more important to have a high recall so people that are in need are identified.
+Having low precision leads to a more expensive, and therefore less cost-effective, policy intervention.

 Our analysis of variable coefficients in the top-performing regression models indicates the importance of reported energy insecurity among all the considered variables.
 This finding is in line with investigations of indoor heat deaths in Maricopa County, Arizona (MCDPH 2019) and confirms that the simple presence of HVAC systems is not sufficient to protect against temperature-related health hazards.
-The HVAC must workwork, and the building occupant should be able to afford to run it.
+The HVAC must work, and the building occupant should be able to afford to run it.
 Inclusion of energy insecurity and a handful of other building characteristics like infiltration rate resulted in significant performance improvement compared to a model with only demographic variables.
 This indicates the interaction of vulnerability (mostly captured in demographic variables) and exposure (mostly captured in detailed building variables) in the risk of temperature-related health hazards.
 While demographic information about households is generally available, our findings suggest value in collecting detailed data on energy insecurity.
 Our results can also be used to design more effective interventions to combat extreme-temperature related health hazards.
 Interventions that only provide HVAC units, such as a $10 million program launched by the Canadian province of British Columbia to install 8,000 portable AC units in vulnerable households over the next 3 years (Ministry of Health 2023), could be limited in their effectiveness if they also do not provide a plan for system maintenance (e.g., fix or replace when broken) and support for its operation (e.g. financial help to pay utility bills).

-While RECS uniquely provides detailed information about the household’s demographic and building characteristic, survey responses are ultimately self-reported by a resident of the household.
+While RECS uniquely provides detailed information about the household’s demographic and building characteristics, survey responses are ultimately self-reported by a resident of the household.
 This means that building attributes that are not easy to see, such as insulation level and infiltration, may not be accurately reported.
 Further research validating RECS survey responses with on-site investigation or documentation can help clarify this gap.

-Machine learning modeling

-Imbalanced data sets are prevalent in many domains, so insight from the modeling parameters in this study may be useful in other contexts.
-Our results show an interaction between the machine learning algorithm and class imbalance handling scheme that cannot be predicted a priori.
-We find that, just as it is important to test a variety of machine learning algorithms, it is also important to compare multiple class imbalance handling schemes.
-These two modeling parameters have a computational cost associated with them, but that may not necessarily correlate to better model performance.

 Conclusions